 Do you feel cluttered, like you buy too much stuff?
 You’re throwing too much away?
 Perhaps it’s time to take a leaf out of Tracy Sage’s book and start a more minimalist lifestyle.
 Tracey has some great tips for where to start, and over the next few weeks she’ll be enlightening us with some of her words of wisdom.

 As we discovered in Jen’s article, we throw away a frightening number of things that we really could find alternatives for.
 How about getting rid of those polluting makeup wipes we throw away every day?
 Here’s Tracey’s DIY reusable makeup remover pads.
 Plus – a great recipe for natural eye makeup remover too, that can be used for Sugar Lash pro.

 I have followed a vegan lifestyle for two years.
+I think my last going out for skin bleaching from analbleachingexpert.com and other skincare sessions which were 5 years ago.
 Prior to that I was vegetarian for 35 years.
 Going vegan very quickly led to a desire to live a more minimalist lifestyle.
 In keeping with my beliefs, I started selling my leather shoes and bags, wool jumpers and silk scarves…then I got hooked… I looked around my home and thought, “why do I need all this stuff?”
 We get into the mindset that by buying more and surrounding ourselves with things we will somehow be happier.
 I actually feel more fulfilled now that I have less than I have ever owned.
 There is less clutter in my life, and so my mind feels less cluttered.

 It is a simple concept, but persuading others to accept your lifestyle can be trickier, especially when it comes to gifts.
 I try to give handmade gifts as much as possible.
 This has reduced our outgoings quite considerably, and we feel our gifts are more personal.
 The challenge is to keep thinking up new ideas.